 - 3.2 Expenses.
 The Fees shall include all sums due and owing of every kind and description, including but not limited to, telephone calls, mileage, stationery, and special services such as typing, duplication costs and mailing expenses.
 Unless these costs are specifically agreed to as a separate reimbursable expense item on Exhibit A or in an Additional Work Authorization, Customer will not pay Provider therefore.
 Subject to the provisions of Exhibit A, paragraph 4, Customer will reimburse Provider for such reasonable and necessary out of pocket expenses incurred by Provider in the performance of the Services that are approved, in advance and in writing, by Customer.
 Provider will submit to Customer a detailed statement of the Services performed by Provider together with support for all expenses for which reimbursement is sought.
 Customer agrees to pay the amount due to Provider within 30 days of its receipt of such statement.

 - 3.3 Payment of Fees.
 Unless otherwise specified in Exhibit A or in an Additional Work Authorization, invoices are to be submitted monthly, subject to the terms of this Agreement, are payable by Customer within thirty (30) days of receipt thereof by Customer.
 Customer will pay Provider in US dollars, as invoiced by Provider.
 Additional charges may apply if Customer requests services that are performed outside contracted hours or are beyond the normal coverage for the particular service.
 For invoices not paid within thirty (30) days of the invoice date, Provider reserves the right to charge Customer a late penalty charge of ten percent (10%) per month applied against undisputed overdue amounts, or the maximum rate permitted by law, whichever is less.
 In addition, Provider may, without waiving any other rights or remedies to which it may be entitled, decide to terminate the Agreement and/or seek collection of all amounts due, including reasonable legal fees and costs of collection.
+We impose a surcharge on credit cards that is not greater than our cost of acceptance.
+There is a 3% surcharge fee applied for appropriate credit card transactions, we do not impose a fee on debit cards.

 - 3.4 Additional Fees/Taxes.
 Prices are exclusive of all country, provincial, state and local sales, use, value added, excise, privilege, franchise and similar taxes.
 Taxes imposed on Provider (other than taxes related to Provider’s income) in connection with the Services purchased under this Agreement will be paid by Customer and will appear as separate items on Provider’s invoices.